 The Editions de l’Oiseau-Lyre archive promises significant new insights into one of the twentieth-century’s most important music publishing houses and is an important resource for researchers.

 Cataloguing the archive

-Cataloguing of the collection is underway in a number of areas and will be discoverable as work on each series (or sub-collection) is complete or substantially complete.
-The first to be completed was “Music for performance and publication”, now available through the Library catalogue.
+Library cataloguing or archival listing of the collection, with the exception of the sound recordings, was completed in 2018 and each series (or sub-collection) is discoverable.
+The first to be completed was “Music for performance and publication”, available through the Library catalogue.
 Music manuscripts include those in the hands of Canteloube, Daniel-Lesur, Glanville-Hicks, Ibert, Ikonomov, Koechlin, Landré, Milhaud, Oubradous, Sauguet and Sutherland.
 You can view a description of the entire series and detailed catalogue records have been prepared for each of the 266 items.

 During the first half of 2016 an archivist worked intensively on the Editions de l’Oiseau-Lyre archive making detailed listings of fifteen series of records and re-housing much of the collection.
 These series include “Musicians’, writers’ and artists’ letters”, “Louise Hanson-Dyer photographs, artworks and memorabilia”, “Business records and personal papers of Louise Hanson-Dyer” and “Editorial and administrative records”; they have proved to be a rich resource for researchers.
 The listings are accessible through the University of Melbourne Archives catalogue and also online.

-For further information please contact the Curator, Music.
+For further information about the Editions de l'Oiseau-Lyre archive please contact the Curator, Music.